zjseales/MinesweeperChallenge/MinesweeperUnity/README.txt

 My second implementation of the game minesweeper.
 Only had to reference my previous iteration once (for the chainReveal function).
+Also got stuck detecting right clicks on UI buttons so had to find a solution online.

+(Currently unfinished - 17/04/2023)
+TO DO:
+- Make clear win and loss conditions, and allow an easy reset of game.
+- Once all non-mines have been revealed, automatically flag all unrevealed squares.
+- Add a mine image, with explosion particle effect.
+- Allow custom game creation, possibly use sliders to avoid invalid input checks.
+- Ensure flags can't be toggled after game is over.
+- Change Unrevealed square image to suit the theme, and make flags more clearly visible.
+- Make flags resize with grid squares and ensure their bounds do not overlap other grid squares.

 IMPROVEMENTS:
 - UI menus, including: